 Who do I contact if I need additional assistance or escalation with a NetID issue?

-If you need help navigating the administrative process to get a NetID generated, please contact the UIS Service Center at firstname.lastname@example.org or 202-687-4949.
+If you need help navigating the administrative process to get a NetID generated, please contact the Service Center by going to help.georgetown.edu.

 The paperwork's done.
 When will my NetID be created?